PrincetonUniversity/GPEC/docs/outputs.rst

     **Flag** vvbrzphi_flag

-    **Info** The false perturbed magnetic field in the vacuum region on the \left(r,z,\phi\right) grid calculated using the IPEC boundary surface current from the external fields alone.
+    **Info** The false perturbed magnetic field in the vacuum region on the \left(r,z,\phi\right) grid calculated using the GPEC boundary surface current from the external fields alone.

     **Flag** ssbrzphi_flag

-    **Info** The false perturbed magnetic field in the vacuum region on the \left(r,z,\phi\right) grid calculated using the IPEC boundary surface current from the external fields alone.
+    **Info** The false perturbed magnetic field in the vacuum region on the \left(r,z,\phi\right) grid calculated using the GPEC boundary surface current from the external fields alone.

 Binary File Outputs
 -------------------